Kandil7/hadith_nawawi/README.md

 }
 ```

-### Accessing Hadiths
+### 3. Access Hadiths

-You can access the list of hadiths using the `getHadiths` method and get a specific hadith by its ID using `getHadithByNumber`.
+Retrieve the list of hadiths or fetch a specific hadith by its ID:

 ```dart
 List<Hadith> hadiths = HadithNawawi.getHadiths();
 Hadith? specificHadith = HadithNawawi.getHadithByNumber(1);
 ```

-### Displaying Hadiths
+### 4. Display Hadiths

-Here's an example of how to display hadiths in a simple `ListView`:
+Display the hadiths in a `ListView` widget:

 ```dart
 class HadithList extends StatelessWidget {